Just a few days ago I was talking about a war robot of Milrem, asking me about possible civil applications of the technology.

 Forest robot developers are addressing this problem with machine learning, using simulations for conditions that may not occur frequently in real life.

-This means that vehicles should be able to "understand" whether they can cross a slope, ditch or stream without getting stuck.
+This means that vehicles should be able to "tell" if they can cross a slope, ditch or stream without getting stuck.

 Forestry robots will perform the task almost autonomously.
 The human operator, who will be able to supervise four or five robotic foresters simultaneously, will intervene only when necessary.Gert Hankewitz, Milrem Robotics